-Registration statement pursuant to Section 12(b) or (g) of the Securities Exchange Act of 1934 or or Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 to or Shell company report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2016

-For the transition period from

-Date of event requiring this shell company report:

-Commission file number: 1-14832

-(Exact name of registrant as specified in its charter)

-Ontario, Canada

-(Jurisdiction of incorporation or organization)

-844 Don Mills Road Toronto, Ontario, Canada M3C 1V7 (Address of principal executive offices) Lisa Headrick 416-448-2211 clsir@celestica.com

-844 Don Mills Road

-Toronto, Ontario, Canada M3C 1V7 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-SECURITIES REGISTERED OR TO BE REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-Title of each class: Subordinate Voting Shares Name of each exchange on which registered: The Toronto Stock Exchange New York Stock Exchange

-SECURITIES REGISTERED OR TO BE REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: N/A

-SECURITIES FOR WHICH THERE IS A REPORTING OBLIGATION PURSUANT TO SECTION 15(d) OF THE ACT:

-N/A

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗆

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of accelerated filer and large accelerated filer in Rule 12b-2 of the Exchange Act.
-(Check one):

-Other \Box

-☑ Large accelerated filer □ Accelerated filer □ Non-accelerated filer

-Indicate by check mark which basis of accounting the registrant has used to prepare the statements included in this filing:

-U.S. GAAP 🗆 International Financial Reporting Standards as issued by the International Accounting Standards Board 🗵

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 🗆 Item 18 🗆

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷
+TOKWI 2 0-1 Registration statement purs of the Securities Excl or (g) ✓ Annual report pursuant of the Securities Excl For the fiscal year ender nange Act of 1934 I ) or ☐ Transition report pursual of the Securities Excl (d) For the transition period from or to Shell company report pursu of the Securities Excl 15(d) Date of event requiring this shell company report: Commission file no CELESTIC (Exact name of registrant as •) Ontario, ( (Jurisdiction of incorpora 844 Don Mi Toronto, Ontario, C (Address of principal anada M3C 1V7 Lisa Hea 416-448- clsir@celesi 844 Don Mi 2211 tica.com lls Road Toronto, Ontario, C E-mail and/or Facsimile numb ber and Address of Cor 8 SECURITIES REGISTERED PURSUANT TO SECTION Title of each class: Subordinate Voting Shar res Name of each exchange on which registe The Toronto Stock Exchange New York Stock Exchange ered: S SECURITIES REGISTERED PURSUANT TO SECTION N/A N 12(g) OF THE ACT SECURI TIES FOR WHICH THERE PURSUANT TO SECTION N/A N 15(d) OF THE ACT Indicate the number of outstanding shares of each of t the issuer's classes of capital or co mmon stock as of the clo ose of the period covered by the annu ual report.
+121,946,990 Subordinate Voting Shares 18,946,368 Multiple Voting Shares 0 Preference Shares Indicate by check mark if the registrant is a well-know n seasoned issuer, as defined in R ule 405 of the Securities Act.
+Yes ⊠ No □ If this report is an annual or transition report, indicate Act of 1934.
+Yes $\square$ No $\boxtimes$ by check mark if the registrant is r not required to file reports s pursuant to Section 13 or 15(d) of the ne Securities Exchange Indicate by check mark whether the registrant (1) has f 12 months (or for such shorter period that the registrant Indicate by check mark whether the registrant has subm posted pursuant to Rule 405 of Regulation S-T (§232.40 and post such files).
+Yes $\Box$ No $\Box$ Indicate by check mark whether the registrant is a large filer in Rule 12b-2 of the Exchange Act.
+(Check one): accelerated filer, an accelerated fi ler, or a non-accelerated filer.
+See definition of accelerated file r and large accelerated □ Large accelerated filer □ Accelerated filerated filerat elerated filer $\hfill\square$ Non-accelerated filer Indicate by check mark which basis of accounting the registrant has used to prepare the statements included in the nis filing: U.S. GAAP $\square$ International Financial F Reporting Standards as issued by the he International Account ing Standards Board ⊠ Other If "Other" has been checked in response to the previous Item 18 $\square$ ous question, indicate by check n nark which financial state ement item the registrant has elected to follow.
+Item 17 $\square$ If this is an annual report, indicate by check mark who ether the registrant is a shell comp oany (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ N lo ⊠